 When stakes rise, pause and breathe once or twice.
 That grounding creates space between your emotions and your next move.

 Perspective mattered too.
 This was one game in long careers.
 Neither catastrophized.
-When Carlsen missed a slight improvement, he did not spiral.
-He adjusted and continued.
+When a small inaccuracy appeared, neither player spiraled.
+They adjusted and continued.
 That mindset stops small errors from snowballing.

 |---|---|---|